What is Fractional Leadership?

 The Engagement Model

-Time Commitment: Typically 1-2 days per week (20-40% of full-time)
+Time Commitment: Typically 1-2 days per week

 Duration: Most successful engagements run 6-18 months to achieve meaningful transformation